dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 - The extension declaration introduces a name (`<identifier>`) into the surrounding scope.

   - The name can be shown or hidden in imports/export.
 It can be shadowed by other declarations as any other top-level declaration.
-  - The name can be used as suffix for invoking static members (used as a namespace, same as class/mixin declarations).
+  - The name can be used as prefix for invoking static members (used as a namespace, same as class/mixin declarations).

 - A member invocation (getter/setter/method/operator) which targets a member that is not on the static type of the receiver (no member with same base-name is available) is subject to extension application.
 It would otherwise be a compile-time error.